Luke Skywalker’s Opening Lines In ‘Star Wars: The Last Jedi’ Revealed

 While the huge success of Star Wars: The Force Awakens and Rogue One: A Star Wars Story over the last 15 months proves that the clambering for further installments to the franchise has never been more intense, the sudden and heart-breaking death of Carrie Fisher, who played Princess Leia across four films in the franchise, means that there is an extra level of interest in Star Wars: The Last Jedi.

-We’ll get to see if the film can live-up to these expectations, and provide a fond farewell to Fisher, when it’s released on December 15, 2017.
+We’ll get to see if the film can live up to these expectations and provide a fond farewell to Fisher when it’s released on December 15, 2017.

 [Featured Image by Lucasfilm]